-The petitioner, DR Horton, requests annexation of the subject property into the City of Naperville, rezoning of the property to R3A (Medium Density Multiple-family Residence District) upon annexation, subdivision, a conditional use for a preliminary PUD, and two deviations, as further described below, in order to develop the subject property with 702 single family detached homes, single family attached homes (townhomes), and apartments, including common open space, two clubhouses, two dog parks, and related amenities.
-The petitioner's annexation and subdivision requests are not reviewed by the Planning & Zoning Commission, but information on the requests is provided for reference.
-The annexation and subdivision requests will be heard at a subsequent public hearing during a City Council meeting.
+The petitioner, DR Horton, requests annexation of the subject property into the City of Naperville, rezoning of the property to R3A (Medium Density Multiple-family Residence District) upon annexation, subdivision, a conditional use for a preliminary PUD, and two deviations, as further described below, in order to develop the subject property with 637 single family detached homes, single family attached homes (townhomes), and apartments, including two dedicated parks (totaling 3.5 acres), common open space, two clubhouses, a dog park, and related amenities.
+The subject property is located in unincorporated Will County and is contiguous to property within the City of Naperville.
+Annexation of the subject property and approval of the petitioner's other requests are contingent upon approval of a Boundary Agreement between the City of Naperville and the Village of Plainfield.
+The Boundary Agreement is scheduled for consideration by City Council on November 7, 2018.